Build a workspace using data, showcase, and tools Library resources

 Code and Workflows Library

-The Code and Workflows Library contains GATK Best Practices workflows and links to both Dockstore and the Broad Methods Repository (look in the right column).
+The Code and Workflows Library contains GATK Best Practices workflows and links to both Dockstore and the Broad Methods Repository (in the grey panel on the far right of the page).
 You'll find workflow components to run individually or to string together in these workflow repositories.

 How to import workflows to your workspace